 Chapter I: AN UNEXPECTED PARTY

 [I began by reading an extended section of the first chapter of J.R.R.
-Tolkien’s The Hobbit up to the line until he had in fact apparently settled down immovably.]
+Tolkien’s The Hobbit up to the line until he had in fact apparently settled down immovably, not included here to avoid copyright infringement]

 During the month of June, we have been talking about REVELRY.
 We define revelry as boisterous festivity or wild, noisy merrymaking.
 Other words we use include celebration, carousing, rejoicing, and debauchery.
 Often associated with imbibing large amounts of alcohol, there is a strong element of disorder and abandon.
 Some might even call all this, chaos.
 June has traditionally been a month of revelry, being the most popular month for weddings, with all of their celebratory aspects.
 School lets out for the summer in many parts of the country (at least teachers and school staff are celebrating; parents, maybe not so much).
 The Summer Solstice happens in June, and many communities celebrate LGBTQ Pride Month.
 If you’ve never been to a Pride celebration, they can get pretty wild.